-Now when it get home from work, I meditate for 20 minutes to allow myself to come back to my life before I start doing the cooking or whatever I’ve got planned for the evening.
+Now, when I get home from work, I meditate for 20 minutes to allow myself to come back to my life, before I start doing the cooking or whatever I’ve got planned for the evening.
 I need those 20 minutes before I can really relate to another human being.

 It would have been the same if my friend had been my partner.
 At work I detach.
 That’s how I cope with the child protection work I do.